yjg30737/pyqt-openai/README.md

 This shows an example of using OpenAI with PyQt as a chatbot.

-The OpenAI model this package uses is the <a href="https://beta.openai.com/docs/models/gpt-3">text-davinci-003</a> model of GPT-3.
+The OpenAI model this package uses is the <a href="https://beta.openai.com/docs/models/gpt-3">text-davinci-003</a> model of GPT-3 by default.

 You can select other model with the combobox on the sidebar at the right side of the window.